epfl-dlab/quotebank-toolkit/README.md

 # quotoolbox
-This repository contains scripts utility for preprocessing [Quotebank](https://zenodo.org/record/4277311) [1].
+This repository contains utility scripts for preprocessing [Quotebank](https://zenodo.org/record/4277311) [1].
 Currently, two scripts are available:
 - [`json2parquet.py`](#json2parquetpy) - converts Quotebank data stored in JSON format to parquet format.
 Parquet files are faster to load, making data exploration significantly more convenient.
 For details about the Parquet format, see [the official documentation](https://parquet.apache.org/docs/).
 - [`cleanup_disambiguate.py`](#cleanup_disambiguatepy) - performs basic cleanup of the quotation-level Quotebank data and assigns a Wikidata QID to the respective speaker of each quotation.
 In other words, the script links each attributed speaker to its corresponding Wikidata item,  making Wikidata's rich knowledge usable for analyses.
+To be more specific, `cleanup_disambiguate.py` performs the following preprocessing steps:
+- removal of the quotes
+	- attributed to no speaker
+	- that can be parsed as a date
+	- where the speaker name is identified as spurious (see [data/blacklists/name_blacklist.txt](https://github.com/epfl-dlab/quotoolbox/blob/main/data/blacklists/name_blacklist.txt))
+	- that appear only on domains identified as faulty (see [data/blacklists/domain_blacklist.txt](https://github.com/epfl-dlab/quotoolbox/blob/main/data/blacklists/domain_blacklist.txt))
+	- mentioning the speaker to which they are attributed (self-quotations) by joining Quotebank with `self_quotations_filtered`
+	- speaker disambiguation by joining Quotebank with `data/quotebank_disambiguation_mapping`.
+Due to the size of the dataset, speaker disambiguation mapping has been obtained using lightweight heuristics [2].

 ## Usage instructions
 1. Clone this repository by running
 ```